-There are many new products on the market today that allow you to monitor your sleep cycles like those recognized by the National Sleep Foundation or NSF.
+There are many new products on the market today that allow you to monitor your sleep cycles like those recognized by the National Sleep Foundation (NSF).
 Try using a wearable item, like a headband, watch, or bracelet to help you track your stages of sleep so you can find out if you lack in any areas.
 These new monitoring tools track your heart rate, respiration, and blood pressure to analyze your sleep patterns and determine how much time you spend in each of the different sleep levels.
-Keeping a sleep journal in conjunction with the data your preferred device collects, could help you determine if you need to make changes in your sleep routine to improve your overall mental and physical functionality.
+Keeping a sleep journal and take note of any relevant experience.
+A sleep journal, in conjunction with the relevant non-personal data (e.g. blood pressure, heart rate, breathing, and oxygen saturation) our preferred device collects, could help us determine if we need to make changes in our sleep routine to improve overall mental and physical functionality.

 Balance Your Sleep Stages and Improve Sleep Quality Overall

 What if you track your sleep, and you find out your sleep stages are imbalanced?
-Don’t worry, you are one of many people who discover the same, and there are several easy things you can do to efficiently balance and improve the quality of sleep you get each night.
+Don’t worry, even if you have a hard time falling asleep at night, there are several easy things you can do to efficiently balance and improve the quality of sleep you get each night.

 1. Get the Amount of Sleep Your Body Needs

 For most adults, the proper amount of sleep is around eight hours.
-However, this varies from person to person, and only you know how much sleep your body needs to feel well-rested.
+However, this varies from person to person.
+Some people experience no problems falling asleep and can even get 9 hours of sleep each night.
+Only you know how much sleep your body needs to feel well-rested.
 Children need more sleep than adults, and often they can sleep for up to 14 hours a day, mainly if you include daily naps.

 2. Keep Your Bedroom Cool and Dark

-You sleep better when you’re body temperature is not overheating and when you are not disturbed by light of any kind.
+You sleep better when your body temperature drops so you’re not overheating and when you are not disturbed by light of any kind.
 Sorry, but this includes the light emitted from electronics too.
-Power everything down and draw the curtains.
+To improve your sleep, power everything down and draw the curtains.

 3. Don’t Eat or Exercise Right Before Bed

 Eating a big meal before bed diverts your body’s energy to digestion instead of allowing it to focus on restorative sleep.
 Exercise right before bed will likely make it harder to fall asleep when you lie down.
-Exercise usually awakens the muscle you trained and gives you an energy boost, so try to work out at least a couple of hours before you plan on going to bed.
+Exercise usually awakens the muscle you trained and gives you an energy boost.
+Hence, to help you fall asleep easier at night, try to work out at least a couple of hours before you plan on going to bed.

 4. Make a Sleep Routine That You Follow Every Night

+Having a healthy sleep routine is key to preventing sleep disorders.
 Do a sequence of activities before bed to alert your body that it is almost time to go to sleep.
-This could include relaxing muscle stretches, a bath, or even simple activities like combing your hair, brushing your teeth and washing your face.
+This could include relaxing muscle stretches, a bath, or even simple activities like combing your hair, brushing your teeth, and washing your face.

-Also, go to bed and wake up at around the same time each night, even on the weekends.
+Also, to get enough sleep, go to bed and wake up at around the same time each night, even on the weekends.
 This will lead to a more balanced sleep schedule that leaves you feeling more refreshed and awake in the morning.

 All five stages of sleep are a vital part of your overall sleep health and general health, as well.
-If you miss some sleep or it is frequently interrupted, then it is not uncommon to feel tired or irritable the following day.
+If you are not getting enough sleep due to sleep disorders or it is frequently interrupted, then it is not uncommon to feel tired or irritable the following day.
 So do your best to get the rest you need on a consistent and regular basis.
 You will thank yourself in the long run.